tobspr/RenderPipeline/README.md

 There is also a page about getting started there: <a target="_blank" href="https://github.com/tobspr/RenderPipeline/wiki/Getting%20Started">Getting Started</a>

+The documentation of the python interface is located here: <a target="_blank" href="http://tobspr.me/renderpipeline/pydocs">RenderPipeline Python Documentation</a>

 You can find the documentation about the C++ modules here: <a target="_blank" href="http://tobspr.me/renderpipeline/docs/">RenderPipeline C++ Documentation</a>

 ### Screenshots